 Program Start Date

-The program start date for the general psychiatry fellowship is April of each year and for the child/adolescent fellowship is October of each year.
-Applications are accepted year round and interviews begin to be scheduled four months prior to respective fellowship start dates.
+The program start date for the general psychiatry fellowship is generally in the spring and for the child/adolescent fellowship is early fall; start dates can vary based on licensure and credentialing.
+Applications are accepted year round and interview scheduling begins four months prior to respective fellowship start dates.
 All application materials should be either emailed or mailed to the program director.

 - Five weeks of vacation